interTwin-eu/teapot/docs/how-teapot-works.md

 ## Identity Mapping Methods

-Teapot supports three identity mapping methods to resolve user identities:
+Teapot supports several identity mapping methods to resolve user identities:

-### 1. File-based Mapping
+### File-based Mapping

 User mappings are stored in a file with lines containing the local username and the user's OIDC subject claim (`sub`), separated by a space.